 Individual Placement and Support (IPS) Model

-Links to Employment is based on the evidence-based IPS Model, which offers individual, customized support to participants that focuses on connecting participants with meaningful employment as a way to aid in recovery, strengthen confidence, and overcome barriers to overall well-being.
+Links to Employment is based on the evidence-based IPS Model, which offers individual, customized support to participants that focuses on connecting participants with meaningful employment to aid in recovery, strengthen confidence, and overcome barriers to overall well-being.
 Employment support is seen as a way to enhance specific determinants of health related to financial stability and employment.
 IPS was originally developed and researched as a model to work effectively for people with serious mental illness and addictions.

 Research component